bitemyapp/learnhaskell/README.md

 No feigning surprise.
 Don't act surprised when somebody says they don't know something.
 They'll feel terrible and you've accomplished nothing except to make yourself feel sharp.

 No well-actually's.
 When someone says something that's almost - but not entirely - correct, and you say, "well, actually…" and then give a minor correction.
 This is especially annoying when the correction has no bearing on the actual conversation.
-This doesn't mean Hacker School isn't about truth-seeking or that we don't care about being precise.
+This doesn't mean Recurse Center isn't about truth-seeking or that we don't care about being precise.
 Almost all well-actually's are about grandstanding, not truth-seeking.

 No back-seat driving.
 If you see people working through a problem, you shouldn't intermittently interject advice.
 Let them work it out unless someone asks for help.
 Avoiding interruptions is [one of the founding purposes of #haskell-beginners](http://chrisdone.com/posts/teaching).